dignissimus/presearch/README.md

 # Presearch
 A tool to syntactically query Python source code

-# Instalation
+# Installation
-1. Clone the repository by running `git clone https://github.com/dignissimus/presearch`
-2. Install the requirements using `pip install -r requirements.txt`
+This project can be installed through pip by running `pip install presearch`

 # Usage
 Currently the program can be run by executing `python -m presearch`